bytebase/bytebase/docs/life-of-a-feature.md

 git checkout -b feat-xxx
 # coding & commit
 # push to origin
+git push
-# note: if you execute `git push`, git will prompt you with the following command to push and track to the origin
+# then git will prompt you with a complete command to push and track to the origin, copy & paste
 git push --set-upstream origin feat-xxx
 ```